 If you have further questions about burn injury accidents after reading this article, we invite you to contact us at Shouse Law Group.

 A personal injury lawsuit allows victims of wrongful actions to seek money damages for physical injuries and financial losses.
-Burn injury lawsuits in California are generally based on:
+Burn injury lawsuits are generally based on: